-In a typical trust structure, an external property manager will manage tenants, asset acquisitions and disposals and negotiate debt contracts.
-However, reliance on an external manager increases the likelihood of an agency problem to undermine a REIT's profitability and market performance (Ambrose & Linneman, 2001; Capozza & Seguin, 2000; Sagalyn, 1996).
+In a typical trust structure, an external property manager will manage tenants, asset acquisitions and disposals, and negotiate debt contracts.
+However reliance on an external manager increases the likelihood of an agency problem to undermine a REIT's profitability and market performance (Sagalyn, 1996; Capozza and Seguin, 2000; Ambrose and Linneman, 2001).
 Between 2001 and 2005, many Australian REITs began adopting a stapled structure to internalise the asset management function.
-Each issued security comprised a unit in the trust, which owns the underlying property assets, and a share in the property management and development company, which pays dividends out of profits.
-Thus, internally managed REITs should be able to secure lower costs of borrowing and have lower debt ratios.
+Each issued security comprised of units in the trust, which owns the underlying property assets and shares in the property management and development company, which pays dividends out of profits.
+Thus internally managed REITs should be able to secure lower costs of borrowing and have lower debt ratios.

-The trust portion of a stapled REIT faces the same risks as an externally managed counterpart.
-Factors which drive real estate returns, such as occupancy demand, affect rental yields and expectations on inflation will influence long-term cash flows and capital values.
-However, it is also expected that, because internally managed REITs engage in property development, they are considered riskier.
-From 2001 to 2007, Australian REITs borrowed aggressively to fund expansions.
+The trust portion of a stapled REIT faces the same risks of an externally managed counterpart.
+Factors which drive real estate returns such as occupancy demand affect rental yields, and expectations on inflation will influence long-term cash flows and capital values.
+However, it is also expected that because internally managed REITs engage in property development they are considered riskier.
+From 2001 to 2007 Australian REITs borrowed aggressively to fund expansions.
 Early in the decade, average gearing levels were approximately 15% to 20% of total assets but a low interest rate environment and increased application of debt instruments saw an increase in gearing levels to 34% in 2006 and 44% in early 2007.
-Though debt laden REITs suffered the greatest losses from the GFC, since March 2009 most have recovered due to balance sheet restructuring, reduction of debt, capital raisings and recovery of the general equity market (BDO, 2007; Ernst & Young, 2010; Psaltis & Chubb, 2007).
+Though debt laden REITs suffered the greatest losses from the GFC, since March 2009 most have since recovered due to balance sheet restructuring, reduction of debt, capital raisings and recovery of the general equity market (BDO, 2007; Psaltis and Chubb, 2007; Ernst and Young, 2010).

 Studies on the performance of REITs and the influence of factors such as interest rates, economic growth and inflation have applied indicators from the stock and bond markets.
-Findings in this area improve investors' understanding of what risk factors impact property investments and assist to increase the accuracy of forecasted returns.
+Findings in this area improves investors' understanding of what risk factors impact property investments and assist to increase the accuracy of forecasted returns.

-Ibbotson and Seigel (1984) and Liow (2006) provide some theoretical reasoning to the linkages between property investments, the general stock market and interest rates.
+Ibbotson and Seigel (1984) and Liow (2006) provide some theoretical reasoning to the linkages between property investments the general stock market and interest rates.
 During times of economic growth, increased corporate profits and share prices enable business expansions.
-With increased rental demand in the short-term, the property market will experience improved rental yields.
+With increased rental demand in the short-term, the property market will experienced improved rental yields.
 Expectations of higher inflation improve long-term cash flows as well as capital values.
 However, rising rents and capital values could lead to higher interest rates and borrowing costs and this could then have a negative impact on real estate returns.

-A notable study by Allen, Madura, and Springer (2000) examined US REITs categorised according to asset structure, financial leverage, management structure and property-type specialisation against stock market and interest rate factors.
-The study found REITs with higher levels of debt and especially those externally managed are more sensitive to market risk.
+A notable study by Allen et al. (2000) examines U.S. REITs categorised according to asset structure, financial leverage, management structure and property-type specialisation against stock market and interest rate factors.
+They find REITs with higher levels of debt and especially those externally managed are more sensitive to market risk.
 In addition, all types of REITs are inversely related to short and long-term interest rates.
-The findings of this paper raise the importance of comparing the differences between internally and externally managed Australian REITs.
+The results of this paper raise the importance of comparing the differences between internally and externally managed Australian REITs.
 In particular, the stapled structure could reduce a REIT's sensitivity to interest rate risk through better negotiations of debt contracts by managers.
-Since stapled REITs also engage in property development and management activities, they can be inclined to prefer lower levels of borrowing to free up cash flows, which can reduce the average cost of debt funding.
-Yet the addition of property development and management activities for a stapled REIT can increase its overall exposure to risks, which can in turn compound the impact of financial risk.

-According to Swanson, Theis, and Casey (2002), the increased relevance of the stock market in pricing of REIT returns can be attributed to attention by institutional investors.
+According to Swanson et al. (2002), the increased relevance of the stock market in pricing of REIT returns can be attributed to attention by institutional investors.
 The authors also contribute further evidence that the degree of financial leverage reduces returns when interest rates rise.